 What are Back Payments?

-Back Payments are payments the social security administration should have been paying you while you were going through your appeal.
+Back Payments are payments the Social Security Administration should have been paying you while you were going through your appeal.
 Back payments are calculated differently based on the type of claim you file.

 - For Social Security Disability claims, the back payments begin at the alleged onset date.
 The likely onset date is when you believe your disability or combined disabilities prevented you from working.